-The Invisalign® process -
+The process of getting Invisalign® -

-1) The initial consultation.
+Step #1 - The initial consultation.

-Once you've decided that you like the idea of having Invisalign®, there will probably be lots of things that you will want to know before you make the final decision to go ahead and have it.
-The way you get this information is by scheduling a "consultation" appointment.
+Once you've decided that you're interested in the idea of having Invisalign® treatment, there will probably be lots of things that you will want to know before you make the final decision to go ahead with it.

 During the consultation you'll get to ask the dentist questions, and they'll get to evaluate you.

-- First of all, it's your chance to get some answers about invisible braces that nobody else, except a dentist treating your case, can provide for you.
+- First of all, it's your chance to get some answers about invisible braces that nobody else, except a dentist treating your case, can answer.
 Things like: How much will my treatment cost? and How long will it take?

-Ask if the consultation is complementary.
+Ask if the consultation is complementary (free).

 The types of data they'll need are photographs, x-rays, dental impressions and a bite registration.
 Here are more details.